discsim/frank/_sources/tutorials/model_limitations.rst.txt

 Allowed regions of negative brightness
 --------------------------------------
 The fitted brightness profile can have negative regions corresponding to spatial scales un- or underconstrained by the visibilities.
-You can perform a fit in which the solution is forced to be positive (given the maximum a posteriori power spectrum) by using the `solve_non_negative` method provided by the solution returned by `FrankFitter` (if running frank from the terminal, set `hyperparameters : nonnegative` to `true` in your parameter file).
+You can perform a fit in which the solution is forced to be positive (given the maximum a posteriori power spectrum) by using the `solve_non_negative <../py_API.rst#frank.radial_fitters._HankelRegressor.solve_non_negative>`_ method provided by the solution returned by `FrankFitter` (if running frank from the terminal, set `hyperparameters : nonnegative` to `true` in your parameter file).
 In tests we've seen the effect on the recovered brightness profile to typically be localized to the regions of negative flux, with otherwise minor differences.
 Since enforcing the profile to be non-negative requires some extrapolation beyond the data's longest baseline,